mmollina/viewpoly/README.md

 NOTE: Windows users may need to install the [`Rtools`](https://cran.rstudio.com/bin/windows/Rtools/rtools40.html) before compiling the package from source (development version).

-The `Input data` tab has options for diverse types of inputs.
+The `Input data` tab has options for several types of inputs.
 You can upload directly outputs from:

 * [MAPpoly](https://CRAN.R-project.org/package=mappoly)
 * [polymapR](https://CRAN.R-project.org/package=polymapR)